 To avoid such problems and keep your Windows XP running smoothly, install User Profile Hive Cleanup Service (UPHC) by Microsoft.
 The same program also works on Windows 2000, where event ID 1000 is logged during slow log offs.

-Similar service is built in to Windows Vista, 7 and 8.
+Similar service is built in to Windows Vista and later.

 Open UPHC download page and click Download right to UPHClean-Setup.msi.